Remco Evenepoel crashes into woman at finish line after winning Vuelta stage 3

 The mishap spoiled what was an otherwise impressive day from the 23-year-old on the first summit finish of this year’s Vuelta.

-Evenepoel took the race leader’s red jersey after acclerating away from a condensed group largely comprised of team leaders.
+Evenepoel took the race leader’s red jersey after acclerating away from a condensed group largely comprised of team leaders after a tough 158.5km route between Suria and Arinsal in Andorra.

-Jumbo-Visma’s Jonas Vingegaard, who is attempting to do the Tour de France/Vuelta double, kicked to outsprint Juan Ayuso (UAE Team Emirates) for second place, with Vingegaard’s teammate Primoz Roglic also in the top five.
+Jumbo-Visma’s Jonas Vingegaard, who is attempting to do the Tour de France/Vuelta double, kicked to outsprint Juan Ayuso (UAE Team Emirates) for second place, with Vingegaard’s teammate Primoz Roglic also in the top five at the end of the first Pyrenean stage of the race.

+A win for either Vingegaard or Roglic would make Jumbo-Visma the first team to complete a sweep of all three men’s grand tours in a single calendar year in the modern era.

+The race continues with stage four tomorrow, with the riders starting in Andorra la Vella before ducking back into Spain on a hilly route to the port city of Tarragona.

 Join our commenting forum